Myolie Wu: Music

 Myolie Wu took the first step in her singing career through singing the theme song for her television series War and Destiny in 2007.

 She then signed on to the music label Neway Star in 2008 and released her first EP entitled Evolve.
 In 2009, she released her second EP Loveholic and held her first solo mini-concert.
 The concert version Liveholic of her EP Loveholic was then released in early 2010.

 She continued to sing theme songs for TVB's television series.

 Personal life

-Myolie Wu is best friends with Nancy Wu, Paisley Wu, Elaine Yiu, Mandy Wong and Selena Lee.
-They had formed the friendship group “胡說八道會” and filmed a travel show together.
+Myolie Wu is best friends with Nancy Wu, Paisley Wu, Elaine Yiu, Selena Lee and Mandy Wong.
+They formed the friendship group “胡說八道會” after the Chinese idiom 胡說八道 meaning "nonsense talk", in addition to several members sharing the same last name Wu "胡".
+In 2017, the group filmed a travel show together.

 After ending her 8-year relationship with Bosco Wong, Wu began dating British born Philip Lee in 2014.
 They got married in December 2015.
 It was announced on 14 May 2017 via Instagram that she was expecting her first child with her husband.
 On 13 October 2017, Wu gave birth to the couple's first son, Brendan, which she announced via Instagram.
 On 21 June 2019, she gave birth to their second son, Ryan.
 In 2020, she announced she is pregnant with their third child.
 On 4 April 2021, she gave birth to their third son, Liam.